Vector-valued orthogonal modular forms: Partial toroidal compactification

 \begin{proof} Since ${\D}(J)\subset Q(I)$, we have the following commutative diagram (cf.~\S \ref{sssec: Siegel vs tube}):

 Here the vertical maps are principal $T(J)$-bundles, and the two right horizontal maps are free quotients by ${\UIZ}/{\UJZ}$.
-The two squares are cartesian.
+The two squares are cartesian: the right is the pullback of a principal $T(J)$-bundle to a ${\UIZ}/{\UJZ}$-cover, and the left is the restriction to an open set.
 Since the upper row is $T(J)$-equivariant, it extends to

 The second map is still a free quotient by ${\UIZ}/{\UJZ}$.
 The image of $\Delta_{J}\subset \overline{\mathcal{T}(J)}$ by this map is an open set of the (unique) boundary divisor of $T(I)\times_{T(J)}\overline{T(J)}$.
 Since $T(I)\times_{T(J)}\overline{T(J)}$ is the torus embedding of $T(I)$ associated to the ray $\sigma_J$, it is a Zariski open set of $T(I)^{\Sigma}$.
-Thus we obtain an etale map $\overline{\mathcal{T}(J)} \to T(I)^{\Sigma}$ which maps $\Delta_{J}$ to an open set of the boundary divisor of $T(I)^{\Sigma}$ corresponding to $\sigma_{J}$. \end{proof}
+Thus we obtain an \'etale map $\overline{\mathcal{T}(J)} \to T(I)^{\Sigma}$ which maps $\Delta_{J}$ to an open set of the boundary divisor of $T(I)^{\Sigma}$ corresponding to $\sigma_{J}$. \end{proof}

-\subsection{Canonical extension}
+\section{Canonical extension}

-In this subsection, which is the central part of \S \ref{sec: cano exte}, we extend the automorphic vector bundles ${\Elk}$ over ${\XJcpt}$.
+In this section, which is the central part of \S \ref{sec: cano exte}, we extend the automorphic vector bundles ${\Elk}$ over ${\XJcpt}$.
 This is an explicit form of Mumford's canonical extension \cite{Mu} which is suitable for dealing with the Fourier-Jacobi expansion.
 We use the same notations ${\LL}$, ${\E}$, ${\El}$, ${\Elk}$ for the descends of these vector bundles to ${\XJ}$.
 They are ${\GJRbar}$-equivariant vector bundles on ${\XJ}$.